Sommerblut

 Sommerblut is a cultural festival in Cologne, Germany, which first took place in 2002 and offers a broad spectrum of performances, dance- and theatre productions, but also concerts, movies, art expositions and lectures.
+The program includes events from the fields of theater, dance, music, performances, exhibitions - including many in-house productions.
+Some events are especially suitable for people with walking disabilities, hearing disabilities or visual impairments.